bhavyaagarwal25/SentinelFront/README.md

  </span>
 </div>

-# YuvaLink

-YuvaLink bridges the gap between disaster information,available volunteers and coordination systems through :

-continuously monitors real-time disaster-related information through a News API inttegeration.
-When a disaster is reported on trusted news portals,the information is instantly reflected on the admin dashboard.
-The admin verifies the information and activated the incident,triggering an immediate response workflow.It refers to youth-focused platform and intiatives that aim to connect young and civilian volunteers.

-For Better Understanding here is our [**Presentation**](https://docs.google.com/presentation/d/1qgxC8A8gGHOrgrNvrWlTn6GrzoLbNCwF/edit?usp=sharing&ouid=103690335248498847681&rtpof=true&sd=true)
 ### Problem Statement
 In Disastar situations,information about the incident usually reaches authorities through tradional ways helplines and control rooms.
 However,the Real- challenge begins after that-Coordinating volunteers efficiently and safely.